The Telematics Score Becomes the Insurance Witness

 State enforcement has widened the frame.
 In January 2025, the Texas Attorney General sued Allstate and Arity, alleging that they collected and sold location and movement data from phone apps such as Life360, gathered trillions of miles of location data from more than 45 million consumers, and used it to build a large driving behavior database.
 In May 2026, the California Attorney General announced a $12.75 million General Motors privacy settlement, subject to court approval, over alleged sale of Californians' location and driving data to two data brokers.

-These are allegations and settlements, not proof that every telematics program is abusive.
+These are allegations, settlements, and enforcement positions, not proof that every telematics program is abusive.
 They do show that the path from movement to market is no longer hypothetical.
+They also show why data-broker, retention, and data-minimization questions belong inside insurance governance rather than after-the-fact privacy paperwork.

 The Context Problem